Intrauterine Device (IUD)

 Pre-insertion education and screening

-The cost of an IUD insertion is covered through your provincial medical services coverage.
+The cost of an IUD insertion is covered through your provincial medical services coverage if you have BC MSP.
 If you are a private pay client, an insertion fee will apply.

 If you cancel, reschedule or change your insertion appointment less than 48 hours before your insertion, you will be charged a $50 administration fee that is payable immediately.
 You will not be permitted to book another insertion until this fee is paid.
 This fee is to prevent last minute cancellations and changes to our IUD schedule that could impact other patients.